akinsho/git-conflict.nvim/README.md

 ## Issues

-**Please read this** - This plugin is not intended to do anything other than provide fancy visuals and some mappings to handle conflict resolution
+**Please read this** — This plugin is not intended to do anything other than provide fancy visuals, and some mappings to handle conflict resolution
 It will not be expanded to become a full git management plugin, there are a zillion plugins that do that already, this won't be one of those.

 ### Feature requests